PeterDorich/Portfolio/README.md

-Clean Project repo for Portfolio

---This will hold my portfolio itself, and link to other repos containing my projects
+#React Portfolio

+I made this portfolio to learn the React.js framework and show off some of my projects from the last few years.

+This portfolio is hosted on GitHub Pages via the gh-pages branch.
+This branch contains an optimized build folder.